Methodology

 Tabiya's work on the inclusive livelihoods taxonomy can be divided in two streams:

 1. Adaptation of the Seen Economy.
 Making sure that the "seen" part of the pre-existing taxonomies such as ISCO and ESCO adequately fit local contexts.
-This work is highly specific to country contexts, and
+This work is highly specific to country contexts, and our rigorously tested approach in South Africa is described in details here.

 2. Making Visible the Unseen Economy.
 Broadening existing taxonomies so that they include the unseen part of the economy, namely the activities that are typically not considered as productive and the skills that are associated with them.